jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 It's more of an encyclopedia.
 Or maybe a grimoire.

-It's always good to start by getting an overview of the subject.
+The best way to get started with this book is with an overview of the subject matter.
 Read the {% include chapter-link.html slug="toc" %},
 if you haven't already.

-The topics are presented in a deliberate order, with a narrative through line that could be read from beginning to end.
+The topics in this book are presented in a deliberate order, with a narrative through line that could be read from beginning to end.

 But perhaps more practically,
 each section starts out simply and gets denser and more complex as it proceeds.
 So the book is designed to be read until one gets stuck, confused, or bored, and then skipped ahead to the next section, chapter, or part.
 For example,